zimaldone/t4c/README.md

     - source CSV file must be placed inside "./data" folder
     - the output is also saved in "./data" and contains max 2 files (one with export, the other with errors)
     - this
+    - The **URL validation**, as explained in the related cli argument, is syntactical and enabling the feature can be also slightly more sophisticated using DNS lookup of the TLD.
+Some other improvements:
+        - Check for HTTPS only site, excluding "unsecured" sites
+        - Perform a call for each fo them, checking if a HTTP 200 or HTTP 301/2 is returned.
+In case of 4xx and 5xx the sites would be filtered out.
+    - UTF-8 check is performed now for Hotels names, replacing invalid characters with UTF-8 map.
+        - The requirement is quite vague since the input file is already an UTF-8 encoded file.
+CSV reader converts not ASCII (eg: Latin Supplement & Extended) in related byte representation the small method takes care of the re-encoding of these bytes in the str.
+        Same validation can be extended to address field.

 - ###### The script accepts multiple arguments but none of them is mandatory:
     - **--source-file** : obviously the CSV file used as input
         - Default: ./data/hotels.csv